tapifolti/VideoRentalStore/README.md

 1. Had no time for to add
     1. appropriate logging
     1. health check
-    1. unit and integration test cases -- sorry for it
+    1. unit and integration test cases -- sorry for it, should have been invested much more time and implement something JBehave or Cucumber based test suit
     1. javadoc comments -- same
     1. test and manage all error cases
     1. input validation (dropwizard provided one does not work with swagger)